PolymeshAssociation/polymesh-tools/docs/operator/detailed_guide/README.md

 ## Running a Sentry Node

 The sentry node can run with only the [common parameters](#common-parameters-for-running-a-polymesh-node).
+Previously we recommended using the `--sentry` flag, but this feature is deprecated in upstream Substrate and not necessary for Polymesh nodes.

-You will need to [retrieve the sentry nodes' peer IDs](getting-the-identity-of-a-node) and public IP addresses and provide them to the operator node(s).
+You will need to [retrieve the sentry nodes' peer IDs](getting-the-identity-of-a-node) and public IP addresses (or proxy/gateway address if behind a NAT firewall) and provide them to the operator node(s).

 It is recommended that you run at least two sentry nodes on different machines.